-Professor Sir Christopher Snowden is President and Vice-Chancellor of the University of Surrey, Guildford, UK and a distinguished engineer with wide experience of the international microwave and semiconductor industry.
+Professor Sir Christopher Snowden is President and Vice-Chancellor of the University of Southampton, Guildford, UK and a distinguished engineer with wide experience of the international microwave and semiconductor industry.
 He was Vice-President of the Royal Academy of Engineering and Chaired the Academy’s Engineering Policy Group from 2008-2013.
 He was President of the Institute of Engineering and Technology for 2009-10.

 Sir Christopher is a member of the Prime Minister’s advisory Council for Science and Technology.
 He is a member of the governing body of the UK’s Technology Strategy Board and was a member of the Council of the Engineering and Physical Sciences Research Council for six years.
 He is vice-president of Universities UK and Chaired the UUK Employability, Business and Industry Policy Committee for 5 years.
 He is a member of the Council for Industry and Higher Education and the Defence Scientific Advisory Council.
 He was Chair of Higher Education Research Opportunities (HERO) Ltd from 2006-8.
 He is a Patron of Surrey Youth Focus.
 He was the Chair of the Daphne Jackson Trust from 2005-9.
 He was a Governor of the Royal Surrey Count Hospital NHS Trust.